stefs/clanwar-bot/README.md

 # WhatsApp Clanwar Bot

+> This project was abandoned in an incomplete state.

 * State machine
 * User database: Leader, Member, Inaktiv
 * WhatsApp: direct to WA server or Rooted phone?